Scientific Name: Haliaeetus leucocephalus; means

 across, and weigh several hundred pounds.
 Clutch size is one to three eggs, which both

 Pair Bond: Adults usually mate for life.
 The pair bond is

 maintained with impressive courtship displays, where the pair locks talons in mid-air and

 somersaults downward.
 Both parents incubate eggs and care for nestlings.
 The pair may also

-hunt together to tire their prey or to pirate fish from ospreys.
+hunt together to tire their prey or to steal fish from ospreys.
 Bald eagles will also

 harass vultures to force them to disgorge food.

 Protection Act.
-Just recently, the bald eagle was removed from the state list of threatened birds due to the large increase of nesting pairs.
+Recently, the bald eagle was removed from the state list of threatened birds due to the large increase of nesting pairs.